Sierra Nevada with your dog: a complete guide to enjoying the snow together

 · Dry their paws thoroughly after each outing

-FAQ – Frequently asked questions about Sierra Nevada with dogs
+FAQ – Frequently Asked Questions about Sierra Nevada with Dogs

 Are dogs allowed on the ski slopes?

-Are there specific areas for walking dogs?
+Are there specific areas to walk dogs?

-· Natural environments off the beaten track
+· Natural environments off the slopes

-· Paths near Pradollano (non-skiable areas)
+· Paths near Pradollano (non-ski areas)

 · Hoya de la Mora area and surroundings